joschif/delnx/README.md

 # 🌳 delnx

-**delnx** (`/dɪˈlɒnɪks/`) is a python package for differential expression analysis of (single-cell) genomics data.
+**delnx** ("delonix"  / `/dɪˈlɒnɪks/`) is a python package for differential expression analysis of (single-cell) genomics data.
 It enables scalable analyses of atlas-level datasets through GPU-accelerated regression models and statistical tests implemented in [JAX](https://docs.jax.dev/en/latest/).
 It also provides a consistent interface to perform DE analysis with other methods, such as [statsmodels](https://www.statsmodels.org/stable/index.html) and [PyDESeq2](https://pydeseq2.readthedocs.io/en/stable/).

 ## 🚀 Installation